makersacademy/bowling-challenge/README.md

 * To run the unit tests, open `SpecRunner.html` in your browser

 ### Known Issues
-* It looks bad on mobile browsers.
-To fix this I could create a new layout for mobile with a vertically aligned scorecard.
+* The scorecard grid has absolute sizes, it's not responsive.
+It doesn't fit the screen on mobile.
+To fix this ideally I would create a new layout for mobile, with a vertically aligned scorecard.
 * There's a bug around displaying the score in the 10th frame under certain conditions.
 * The code isn't the cleanest.
 The Frame logic around what to display in the scorecard is particularly in need of refactoring.
 * The scorecard borders aren't perfect; there are some unwanted double thickness sections down the left-hand side.